Your Adjustment of Status Interview Checklist: Surviving a Trump-Era Interview

 However, not all adjustment of status interviews end with a decision.
 The USCIS officer may tell you that you will receive a decision in the mail.
 Don’t be discouraged.
 This isn’t unusual.

-It’s also possible that a USCIS officer cannot approve your case if he or she requires additional evidence.
+It’s also possible that a USCIS officer cannot approve your case if they require additional evidence.
 If USCIS requests additional evidence, be certain to submit the documentation requested by the deadline issued.
-USCIS will send you a decision by mail.

 If it’s been 90 days since your I-485 interview and you still don’t have a decision, call USCIS at 1-800-375-5283 to request an in-person InfoPass appointment.
 It’s important to follow up.